-Picture To Left: Master Joe is in Zilker Park practicing the form "flying tiger comes out of the cave".
+Picture To Left: Master Joseph is in Zilker Park practicing the form "flying tiger comes out of the cave".

 You Can Bury Yourself In Comfort But Only Constant Challenge Leads To Growth And Transformation.
 My Lifelong Mission Is To Teach, Empower, Inspire And Connect With Those Around Me.

 Master Joseph Schaefer has personally led over 600 students to black belt.
 Of those 600 almost 100 of them are still actively participating in classes and 8 of those students have worked for at least 15 years and achieved the rank of 5th degree associate master or higher, under his instruction.